 Your vehicle should be parked here if shuttled or if you biked to Fort Mountain State Park parking your vehicle earlier.
 If you take a right onto Hwy 52 and continue another .5 miles the Pinhoti Trail continues section 16 of Georgia veering back into the woods on the north side.
 This point is 800 feet west of the exit road from Cohutta Overlook and features a large Forest Service sign.

-This is the pdf guide to the Pinhoti Trail from 2013 - Pinhoti Trail Guide.
-It does not include the updated section from Dennis Mill Rd.
+This is the newest version - Eleventh Edition, January 2018 Guide To The Pinhoti Trail in Georgia- Pinhoti Trail Guide.
+It includes the updated section starting from Dennis Mill Rd.